 If you satisfy the both the green card and high school degree requirements, there are three steps for you to take in the enlistment process

-If you are one of the few and determined individuals who is willing to sacrifice your time to a communal goal that is larger than yourself, and who is willing to devote your efforts to the advancement of the United States, take the necessary first step: get your green card.
+If you are one of the few and determined individuals who are willing to sacrifice your time to a communal goal that is larger than yourself, and who is willing to devote your efforts to the advancement of the United States, take the necessary first step: get your green card.
 Without it, you will not be able to pursue a future in the U.S. Military.
 Register to get your green card through USA Green Card today!

 #USMilitary #GreenCardForMilitary #MilitaryService #USArmy #GreenCardLottery